 Furniture design software should optimize parts layouts

-An user sent in a project because he was having some difficulty with the optimized layout diagrams.
+A user sent in a project because he was having some difficulty with the optimized layout diagrams.
+Remember cut lists are different.
+They just list parts.

 This was more of a teachable moment.